schai23/Song-Popularity-Data-Analysis---DATA100-Final-Project/README.md

 # DATA100 Final Project

+(Had an issue connecting R Studio and Git, project was worked on and sent to group members from my end)

 Raiyan Junaid, Justin Lee, Dylan Plut, Seamus Chai

 This project will analyze the relationships between various components of songs, specifically their length, popularity, and complexity.
 Our objective is to find the optimal values for each of our properties to make a song have the highest chance of succeeding.